Planning a procurement

 There's a requirement under law (the Social Value Act 2012) to consider social value on all service contracts.
 We have decided to extend this requirement to ensure that social value is considered in regard to all projects including goods, services and works.
 A guidance document following a stepped approach has been provided to assist officers in how to address social value in procurement projects.

 Under the Public Contract Regulations 2015 (regulation 84) public bodies are required to draw up, and hold for a minimum of three years, a written report on all the above OJEU threshold procurements.
 A template is attached to this page.
 It is suggested that the report is started at the planning stages and that the information is populated throughout the procurement process.
 To enable good practice a template contract report for use in below OJEU threshold tenders is attached to this page.

 Source Derbyshire Form A

-This form should be used to provide the information used to advertise the contract notice on the the Source Derbyshire (opens in a new window) website.
+This form should be used to provide the information used to advertise the contract notice on Source Derbyshire (opens in a new window).

 Employee liability information template

 Bidders will need to identify any potential liabilities that may be connected to the contract, therefore it's important in the early stages of the procurement to work with the incumbent supplier or suppliers to identify employees to whom TUPE may apply.
 To assist in this an employee liability (TUPE-like) data template is attached to this page.
 It can be completed, by the current providers, with anonymised data relating to relevant employees.